raspiblitz/raspiblitz/README.md

 A Migration file contains all the important data from your RaspiBlitz, like your LND data, Bitcoin Wallet, raspiblitz.config, Tor/SSH keys .. and also installed apps.
 You can use this to migrate your RaspiBlitz to new hardware.

-If you want to import it again to a new RaspiBlitz (for example with an updated HDD/SSD), you can choose the `MIGRATION` option on the first setup dialog after the Hardware test (where you normally choose between Bitcoin & Litecoin).
+If you want to import it again to a new RaspiBlitz (for example with an updated HDD/SSD), you can choose the `MIGRATION` option on the first setup dialog of a fresh sd card image.

 ![SSH0](pictures/ssh0-welcome2.png)